 To include also those awkwardly confident fellas, this is my socially awkward definition:

-Socially awkward is that person who makes social interactions difficult, painful, embarrassing and generally unpleasant for the individuals, group or specific individuals in the group they are interacting with.
+Socially awkward is that person who makes social interactions difficult, painful, embarrassing, or generally unpleasant for the person or group of persons he is interacting with.

 Socially Awkward Is Not Shy